• Skip to primary navigation

 First, throw away your tea ball, please!

-Brewing special tea is an art you can easily learn.
+Brewing special tea is an art you can quickly learn.
 And well worth the effort.

 There is not a one size fits all formula for brewing loose leaf tea.
 There are many different methods and customs for brewing tea.

-Whole or partial loose leaf tea comes in a variety of styles so, steeping times will vary with the tea.
-The amount of tea you use will also vary with the size of the leaf and the preference of the tea drinker.
+Whole or partial loose leaf tea comes in various styles so steeping times will vary with the tea.
+The amount of tea you use will also vary with the leaf size and the tea drinker's preference.

 I say throw away your tea ball because they were designed for western use when the only available loose leaf tea was cut very fine.
 With specialty teas becoming more accessible to the west from eastern tea-growing nations, the premium tea leaf is just too large for the confined space of a tea ball.
 It will not steep properly.